mhbeals/mhwood.github.io/contribute/database_histories.md

 	has been used by BL Labs Competition winners and award recipients in supported projects. [...]

-In the case of changes to the user interface or access requirements, please *replace* the exisiting information in these sub-sections.
+In the case of changes to the user interface or access requirements, please *replace* the existing information in these sub-sections.

  <a name="new"></a>

 ### Building a New Database History

-If you would like a new collection or database added to the *Atlas*, you will need to provide a fully referenced collection history, technical specifications, and interface and access information.
+If you would like a new collection or database added to the *Atlas*, you will need to provide a fully referenced collection history with technical specifications, interface descriptions and access information.
 To begin your entry, use the following history template:

 <b>Database history template</b>